Work & Life Balance

 Carol Bradley Bursack, Jan 23, 2011

-Over the span of two decades author, columnist and speaker Carol Bradley Bursack cared for a neighbor and six elderly family members.
-Because of this experience, Bradley Bursack created a portable support group, the book "Minding Our Elders: Caregivers Share Their Personal Stories," and her website and blog at www.mindingourelders.com.
+Over the span of two decades, author, columnist, consultant and speaker Carol Bradley Bursack cared for a neighbor and six elderly family members.
+Her experiences inspired her to pen, "Minding Our Elders: Caregivers Share Their Personal Stories," a portable support group book for caregivers.

 Please do not feel guilty!
 You need to take care of yourself, for your sake and that of your care receiver.
 Coming back refreshed (even if the person lays a "guilt trip" on you) will make you a better, more patient caregiver.
 Martyrs don't generally do well as caregivers, since their resentment (which is natural) shows.
 Please find appropriate care for your care receiver, then go and have a good time.Carol